 The above photo is from Architecture of Human Living Fascia by Jean-Claude Guimberteau, MD.
 The fascia image was captured using digital endoscope to record what was happening to his surgical patients’ tissue as he worked through and around it.
+Fascia’s vital importance to body health is hidden from the public.
 “The videotaped sequences leave no doubt.
-Any gesture of manual therapy has an impact at the cellular level.
-However the nature of this mechanical consequence and its theraputic effect, for now, cannot be demonstrated and appreciated quantitatively and qualitatively,” Dr. Guimberteau told Karrie Osborn while working on an article for Sept/Oct 2016 issue of Massage and Bodywork.
+Any gesture of manual therapy has an impact at the cellular level.”
+Dr. Guimberteau told Karrie Osborn while working on an article for Sept/Oct 2016 issue of Massage and Bodywork.

-Fascia releases are the shortcut to health & fitness.
 Look beyond Big Pharma’s denial of Fascia and it’s importance to health and fitness.
-Osteopaths in the early 1900’s knew of it’s role in health, but this information and therapy was removed by the infamous Flexner Report in 1910.
+The infamous Flexner Report in 1910 blocked diverse therapies.
 This document produced by an AMA committee outlawed homeopathy and many herbal treatments.
 Ida Rolf in Germany pioneered the re-discovery of Fascia with her revolutionary Rolfing.
 She broke through the modern legal barriers to bring Fascia back into public health practice.
 Heller Work, an evolution of rolfing went further and developed work for animals.

 “Looking to medicine, rehabilitation, exercise and ineffective gimmicks & gadgets for the solution has been ineffective for so many people,” Sue Hitzmann, The Melt Method.

 “The fascia system is responsible for misalignment, imbalance, chronic pain and disfomfort.”